 Leadership styles vary greatly when it come to initiating action.
 Some leaders are quick to move while others deliberate and process.
-The latter are more analytical and often find themselves in the trap of lettering perfect be the enemy of the good.
+The latter are more analytical and often find themselves in the trap of letting perfect be the enemy of the good.

-Given that building momentum and getting a team to move is essential to leadership, It’s important that we optimize our ability to make decisions and initiate action.
+Given that building momentum and getting a team to move is essential to leadership, it’s important that we optimize our ability to make decisions and initiate action.
 Here are three steps you can take to help you act, and, act now!

 Have a bias for action.

 In the early 2000s Teresa and I owned a house with an unfinished basement that we wanted to finish.
 As we discussed it more and more, I decided to investigate whether I was going to hire a contractor or swing the hammer myself.

 Pretty quickly I decided that I did not have the money to hire someone to finish the basement.
 The tens of thousands of dollars it would cost was simply out of my budget.